nailsframework/nailsjs/README.md

 Also there is no learning curve, because to create a wonderfull, reactive WebApp you dont need to learn some complicated stuff.
 NailsJS is designed to be intuitive and easy.
-To use a Rest API, all you need is for lines of code.
+To use a Rest API, all you need is four lines of code.
 You just have to tell nails THREE SIMPLE THINGS: what to fetch, and where and how to embedd it.

 Thats it.